 - Irrespective of how many cookies you have on a tray, keep half as full cookies and cut a centre circle in the other half.
 This ensures you have an equal amount of top and bottom cookies.

 - Bake each tray for 10 minutes and then assess.
 They cook depending on their thickness – thin cookies take a lot less time than thick ones.
 Mine generally take about 12 minutes.
+They should look cooked through and lightly golden.

 - Repeat this process of rolling, refrigerating and baking until you have used up all the dough and baked all the cookies.
 Allow them to cool (this shouldn’t take long).